timothydc/laravel-lightspeed-ecom-product-feeds/readme.md

 ```

 ## Custom feed mapping
 Create your own class and let it implement `ProductPayloadMappingInterface`.
-Or take a look at `TimothyDC\LightspeedEcomProductFeed\Support\Feeds\StandardFeed` for some XML data structure inspiration.
+Or take a look at `TimothyDC\LightspeedEcomProductFeed\Feeds\StandardFeed` for some XML data structure inspiration.
 ```php
 use TimothyDC\LightspeedEcomProductFeed\Interfaces\ProductPayloadMappingInterface;